nssanch/teaching_datasci/game_of_life/GOL_01.md

   + False

 ### Task: Implement the Game of Life

 1. Create directories:
    + [ ] Create a folder in the `homework` director.
 The title should be your last name.
-   + [ ] Create a folder within that directory named `gol_1`, save your results therein.
+   + [ ] Create a folder within that directory named `{LAST_NAME}_GOL`, save your results therein.
-2. Hand-draw a sketch of the solution you plan to implement, make sure your approach to solving the edge cases is mentioned in your sketch.
+2. Create a sketch of the solution you plan to implement, make sure your approach to solving the edge cases is mentioned in your sketch.
    + [ ] Save to your data folder.
 3. Using this notebook as a base:
    + [ ] Save a notebook in your FOLDER that has a implementation of the game of life that:
+     + [ ] uses markdown to display your sketched plan.
      + [ ] runs a known repeating pattern.
      + [ ] runs for (at least) 10 iterations.
      + You should have a clear idea as to if the output is correct based on the pattern you choose.
    + [ ] Come up with a work-around for dealing with cells on the edge of the grid.
-     + Implement a solution that is *practical for you*, regardless of how 'poorly' the simulation *runs* around the edges.
+     + Implement a solution that is *practical for you*, regardless of how 'poorly' the simulation *runs*.
      + This means artifacts or violations of the rules are fine, so long as the code it self *runs*.
 We will improve upon our code in further lessons.